Surat Thani International Airport: Military use

 As well as being a commercial facility, Surat Thani Airport is an active RTAF base, the home of 4th Air Division/7th Wing Air Combat Command.
 701 Squadron, "Shark", flies twelve SAAB JAS-39 C/D Gripen fighter aircraft.
 702 Squadron operates two airborne early warning (AEW) and two transport SAAB SF340 airplanes.
 A further two SF340s are on order.

 Accidents and incidents

-On 11 December 1998, Thai Airways Flight 261, an A310-200 (HS-TIA), bound for Surat Thani from Bangkok, was making its third landing attempt in heavy rain when it crashed into a rice paddy about 3 km from the airport; 101 of the 146 passengers and crew aboard were killed.
+On 11 December 1998, Thai Airways International Flight 261, an Airbus A310-200 (HS-TIA, Phitsanulok), bound for Surat Thani from Bangkok, was making its third landing attempt in heavy rain when it crashed into a rice paddy about 3 km from the airport; 101 of the 146 passengers and crew aboard were killed.